|MP 7.01.113||Bio-Engineered Skin and Soft Tissue Substitutes|

 Acellular Dermal Matrix

-Allograft ADM products derived from donated human skin tissue are supplied by U.S. AATB-compliant tissue banks using the standards of the American Association of Tissue Banks (AATB) and U.S. Food and Drug Administration's (FDA) guidelines.
+Allograft ADM products derived from donated human skin tissue are supplied by U.S. AATB-compliant tissue banks using the standards of the American Association of Tissue Banks (AATB) and FDA guidelines.
 The processing removes the cellular components (ie, epidermis and all viable dermal cells) that can lead to rejection and infection.
 ADM products from human skin tissue are regarded as minimally processed and not significantly changed in structure from the natural material; FDA classifies it as banked human tissue and therefore, does not require FDA approval.

-- AlloDerm® (LifeCell Corporation) is an ADM (allograft) tissue-replacement product that is created from native human skin and processed so that the basement membrane and cellular matrix remain intact.
-Originally, AlloDerm required refrigeration and rehydration prior to use.
+- AlloDerm® (LifeCell Corp.) is an ADM (allograft) tissue-replacement product that is created from native human skin and processed so that the basement membrane and cellular matrix remain intact.
+Originally, AlloDerm required refrigeration and rehydration before use.
 It is currently available in a ready-to-use product that is stored at room temperature.
 An injectable micronized form of AlloDerm (Cymetra) is also available.

 - AlloMax™ Surgical Graft (Bard Davol) is an acellular non-cross-linked human dermis allograft.
 (AlloMax was previously marketed as NeoForm™.)